lokada-aifi/scrna-batch-report/readme.md

 * `-c or --in_config`: A .csv file of analysis parameters.
 For standard pbmc processing with Seurat 3 labeling may use the default config.
 If not supplied, will default to the standing example file within `batchreporter` ('default_rna_config_v1.csv')
 * `-t or --in_batch_meta`: A .json file of key value pairs describing relevant reference datasets and software versions used in the analysis pipeline processing of the batch.
 If provided, all values will be echoed as a flat table on report.
 * `-n or --n_cores`: An integer value of number of cores to use for multithreaded processes, used by Seurat functions
 * `-m or --mc_mb_limit`: An integer value of number of maximum size in Mb allowed for exporting globals to each worker in multicore processing (for futures R package).
-Defaults to 20000.
+Defaults to 50000, suggest >= 20000.
 * `-d or --out_dir`: A directory path to use to output the HTO Processing results
 * `-o or --out_html`: A filename to use to output the HTML summary report file